Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 Alternatively, you can turn to a tool that will collect this information for you.
 A popular option is AnswerThePublic website, where you can enter your seed query and get a list of related questions:

-Of course, if you want to research long-tail keywords at scale, say, for your entire website, you would have to turn to a dedicated keyword research software.
+Of course, if you want to research long-tail keywords at scale, say, for your entire website, you would have to turn to a dedicated long tail keyword research tool.

 New to keyword research?